 A few examples of transactional messaging can be a receipt for a purchase, resetting an account password, or a status update on an expected delivery.

-According to our trusted partner, Mailgun, marketing emails have an average of a 20-25% open rate, whereas open rates of transactional messages can be up to 60-65% higher and average around 80-85%.
+According to our trusted partner, Pathwire, marketing emails have an average of a 20-25% open rate, whereas open rates of transactional messages can be up to 60-65% higher and average around 80-85%.

 Since these types of messages are expected by recipients and have a higher engagement rate, many marketers often set and forget them.
 However, if you’re not leveraging dynamic content in these emails, you’re missing out on an opportunity to drive that engagement even further.